A healthy lifestyle will help you live longer and feel better. Learn about the benefits of Building a Strong Immune System as You Age.

 Exercise promotes weight control.

 Obesity is a major contributor to chronic diseases like hypertension, high cholesterol, and Type II diabetes.
-But exercising regularly can actually promote healthy weight management.
+But exercising regularly can promote healthy weight management.
 For example, a 2008 study showed that obese patients who participated in supervised group aerobics lost twice as much weight as nonparticipants did within six months.

 Exercise builds muscle mass.

 Muscle tissue burns calories faster than fat, so building up lean muscle mass will increase metabolism and burn off excess pounds.
-Muscle weighs approximately 3x its own volume, meaning just 15 lbs of muscle requires 75 lbs of bone and connective tissues.
+Muscle weighs approximately 3x its volume, meaning just 15 lbs of muscle requires 75 lbs of bone and connective tissues.
 So don’t worry—you won’t lose anything!